zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 © Universität Bielefeld

-Student B received a BA in English language and literature from another university.
-His classes in English grammar, English phonetics, essay writing and introductory linguistics do not qualify him for the Bielefeld master’s program in linguistics.
-However, he additionally completed advanced classes in semantics, pragmatics, phonology, diachronic linguistics and linguistic conversation, each worth 5 CP.
-His Bachelor’s thesis is a corpus study of the historical development of particles in English, for which he received a good grade.
+Student B received a bachelor’s degree in English language and literature from another university.
+His classes in English grammar, English phonetics, essay writing and introductory linguistics do not necessarily qualify him for the Bielefeld master’s program in linguistics.
+However, he additionally completed advanced classes in semantics, pragmatics, phonology, diachronic linguistics and linguistic conversation.
+His bachelor’s thesis is a corpus study of the historical development of particles in English, for which he obtained a good grade.
 Student B qualifies for three of the four areas and is therefore admitted to the master’s program.

 • Student C